 The Way to Mahale Mountains

 Mahale Mountains National Park is reachable only by water across Lake Tanganyika.
 It takes five hours to get there by a speedboat from Kigoma.
 Tourists sometimes arrive by the MV Liemba steamboat sailing in Tanganyika a few times a month.
 Departing from Kigoma to the south, the steamboat makes a stop in Lagos (Mgambo), where travelers are picked up by a national park’s boat.

 Regular flights on small-size aircrafts are operated to the Mahale airstrip, from where you would also need to take a boat ride for about an hour and a half.
 When no regular flights are available, which often happens during the rainy season, a charter flight can be arranged.
 Before your trip to Tanzania, you can discuss all the details with our managers so that we can help you arrange your trip to the Mahale Mountains.

 The Mahale Mountains National Park is at its best in the dry season from June to November.
 The park's trails are comfortable and safe to explore during this time.
 The forests are teeming with wildlife, birds are active and vibrant, and chimpanzees gather in large groups in the jungle.

-The skies over the Mahale Mountains and Lake Tanganyika are clear, and the sun shines beautifully over the green peaks of the Mahale mountain range and the waters of the lake.
-This means you can admire the flocks of fish that abound in the unique ecosystem of Africa's oldest lake while boating.
-Not to mention a heart- and body-warming relaxation at the lakeshore beach - you must have imagined it all in detail already!
+The skies over the Mahale Mountains and Lake Tanganyika are clear, and the sun shines beautifully over the green peaks of the Mahale mountains and the waters of the lake.
+This means you can admire the schools of fish that abound in the unique ecosystem of Africa's oldest lake.

-If you want to plan a long-awaited trip to the Mahale Mountains that would make up for your expectations, do not hesitate to talk over the details with Altezza Travel managers beforehand.
+If you want to plan a long-awaited trip to the Mahale Mountains, reach out to the Altezza Travel team to start planning.